eloc0n/Py_ComFlo/README.txt

 Py_ComFlo - One-dimensional compressible flow calculator

+{
+  It is written in Python.
+  For plots presentation it is used the matplotlib library.
+  SQlite3 database to store calculations and to provide the possibility of extracting results e.g. xml.
+}

 In order to use this program, create a directory on your hard disk and copy the files :

 1 - Py_ComFlo.exe